Op-Ed: Fleet digitalization can do more than save fuel

 Op-Ed: Fleet digitalization can do more than save fuelWritten by

-By Arnaud Dianoux, Founder and Managing Director, Opsealog
+By Arnaud Dianoux, founder and managing director, Opsealog

 The scope of reporting in the maritime sector is continuing to expand, going beyond new environmental regulations to encompass growing ESG pressures from a broader range of stakeholders, from investors and insurers to end customers.
 With this in mind, companies should look toward the OSV sector to see how data can optimize aspects of operations beyond fuel savings.